Pelvic examination: Preparation, communication, and trauma-informed care

-Prior to the exam, before the patient is undressed and lying on the table, examiners should ask the patient if she has had a pelvic exam in the past and whether she has any questions or concerns about the exam.
-Women may be concerned about pain, or they may be embarrassed about the examination of sensitive areas of the body.
-They may have experienced sexual assault or negative experiences with pelvic examination in the past, which may lead to the exam triggering strong emotional and physical symptoms.
-Additionally, patients may have concern about odor or menstruation during exam, neither of which should impact the examiner's ability to perform a thorough, respectful exam.
-Patients generally prefer to be asked about past experiences and are often helpful in suggesting ways to mitigate the discomfort of the exam.

-Prior to the exam, the examiner should offer to show the patient models or diagrams of the pelvic anatomy and any instruments that will be used during the exam.
 The examiner should explain each step of the exam and its purpose, should address and normalize any concerns, should assert that the patient has full control over the exam, and should ask permission before each step of the exam.
 The examiner should keep as much of the patient's body covered as possible during the exam.
 Relaxation of the pelvic muscles can reduce discomfort during the exam.
-Rather than telling the patient to "relax", which can trigger strong emotions for women who are survivors of assault, patients can be told to breathe slowly and deeply into their abdomens, which is a more instructive way of describing how to relax the pelvic muscles.
+Rather than telling the patient to "relax", which can trigger strong emotions for women who are survivors of assault, patients can be told to breathe slowly and deeply into their abdomens, or which is a more instructive way of describing how to relax the pelvic muscles.

 The patient should be informed that she can stop the procedure at any time.
 If the patient does not want to continue the exam, the examiner should stop, speak with the patient about her concerns and how to mitigate them, and only continue when the patient is ready to do so.
-However, in all but seven states in the United States, it is legal for pelvic exams to be done under anesthesia without the patient's consent.
+In 2024, the US Department of Health and Human Services banned pelvic exams (and breast, prostate and rectal exams) without written informed consent, when such exams are done by medical students, nurse practitioners, or physician assistants for “educational and training purposes”.